Mneto12/Mneto12/README.md

 FullStack Developer
 ----------------------------------

-👋 Hi there, I'm a Full Stack developer.
+👋 Hi there.
 I've been working on applications using TypeScript, React JS, Node and NestJS, and I have experience building educational games, activities, online courses and systems for multiples companies.

 I am passionate about the educational sector and be able to work on projects to improve the quality of life of the people with great impact.